-Graduates of the wide variety of art education programmes offered in the Netherlands, are not only employable within the arts subsector, but within the creative industries as a whole.
+Graduates of the wide variety of art education programmes offered in the Netherlands, are not solely employable within the a somewhat narrowly defined art sector, largely dependent on state subsidies, but within the broad range of creative industries, representing a broad range of value adding activities, both economically and socially.
 This also applies to the Willem de Kooning Academy: as a provider of creative talent, in a variety of disciplines from visual arts to graphic design and fashion design, from advertising and communication to live entertainment and media.
-Therefore, developments in the creative industries also have direct implications for the requirements to students.
+Developments in the creative industries have direct implications for the requirements to students.
 Alumni of Dutch art education programmes find employment in the arts sector, where they are expected to function in an environment where cultural entrepreneurship is combined with independent artistic practice, or in creative business services, such as advertising and fashion design, where the emphasis is rather on applied creativity in a mostly market-driven environment.

-A notable characteristic of the creative industries is the fact that most of the employment in this sector is on a freelance basis.
-There are very few large businesses and institutions with more than 50 employees.
-Smaller organisations, with 5 to 50 employees, are mostly concentrated in creative business services: design, architecture and advertising.
+Review of the creative industries in the Netherlands

-Table 1 shows the employment situation in the creative industries in the Netherlands, based on employment statistics registered in the LISA database and showing the development over the past decade.
+The following table shows the employment situation in the creative industries in the Netherlands over the past decade.

 Table 1: Jobs in creative industries in the Netherlands in 2011, job growth 2000-2011 / 2009-2011